devekar/dynamic-spring-configuration/README.md

 Zookeeper as Dynamic PropertySource for Spring app

-This is a simple Spring app demontrating the use of Zookeeper as the property source/config store.
+This is a simple Spring app demonstrating the use of Zookeeper as the property source/config store.

 #### Libraries used:
 Apache Zookeeper